waste-of-kindergarten/xpython37-v0.1/python/Doc/howto/clinic.rst

   ``annotation``
     The annotation value for this parameter.
-Not currently supported, because :pep:`8` mandates that the Python library may not use annotations.
+Not currently supported, because PEP 8 mandates that the Python library may not use annotations.

 In addition, some converters accept additional arguments.
 Here is a list